bertmelis/bertmelis.github.io/_posts/2021-04-21-2-Firefox-and-self-signed-certificates.md

 <!--more-->

-You could just add an exception for your website to Firefox, but it still shows the little warning icon in the address bar to show something's fishy.
+You could just add an exception for your website to Firefox, but it still shows the little warning icon in the address bar to show something is fishy.

-Firefox uses it's own certificate store and doesn't care about the certificates the system trusts.
+Firefox uses its own certificate store and doesn't care about the certificates the system trusts.

-Luckily, [this answer on Ask Ubuntu](https://askubuntu.com/questions/244582/add-certificate-authorities-system-wide-on-firefox) has the path to the the answer.
+Luckily, [this answer on Ask Ubuntu](https://askubuntu.com/questions/244582/add-certificate-authorities-system-wide-on-firefox) has the path to the answer.
 At the time of writing, the answer is not the accepted one, nor has it a high rating.
-But in my opinion it is the best one.
+But in my opinion, it is the best one.

 Even [Mozilla's website](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox) mentions it.

 ## Install the replacement lib

-The trick is changing Firefoxes behaviour by using another certificate management library.
+The trick is changing Firefox's behaviour by using another certificate management library.

 The replacement lib is to be found on [their website](https://p11-glue.github.io/p11-glue/p11-kit.html) or on their [Github page](https://github.com/p11-glue/p11-kit).
-The lib is also available on Ubuntu's repos.
+The lib is also available on Ubuntu's repositories.

 ```
 $ sudo apt install p11-kit
 ```

-On my system it was already installed.
+On my system, it was already installed.
 Yeah!

 ## Instruct Firefox to use the p11-kit

-Unlike in the Ask Ubuntu answer (which is already a few years old), Firefox has to option to import security modules.
+Unlike the Ask Ubuntu answer (which is already a few years old), Firefox has the option to import security modules.
 So we'll include the P11-kit module to import the certificates from our system into Firefox.

 ### Open the settings page in Firefox

 ![Preferences](/assets/images/posts/firefox/1-preferences.jpg)

-### Click "Privicy & Security" and scroll to "Security"
+### Click "Privacy & Security" and scroll to "Security"

 ![Security settings](/assets/images/posts/firefox/2-security.jpg)